-Where, despite the school having taken relevant and purposeful action to identify, assess and meet the Special Educational Needs and/or Disabilities of the pupil, the child has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
-The evidence gathered through regular review of the Graduated Response, Provision Maps and TAF (Team Around The Family) meetings will help the Local Authority (LA) in determining when this statutory assessment of needs is required.
+Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEND of the pupil, the child has not made expected progress, the school or parents/carers should consider requesting an Education, Health and Care (EHC) needs assessment.
+The evidence gathered through regular review of the Graduated Response, provision maps and Team Around the Family (TAF) meetings (meetings where parents/carers speak with the staff and professionals working with their child) will help the LA in determining when this statutory assessment of needs is required.

-Where a pupil has an Education Health and Care Plan (EHCP), the Local Authority must review the plan every twelve months as a minimum.
-Schools have a duty to co-operate so ANY School will hold annual review meetings on the behalf of Devon LA and complete the appropriate paperwork for this process.
+Where a pupil is then assigned Education Health and Care Plan (EHCP), the LA must review the plan every twelve months as a minimum.
+Schools have a duty to co-operate, so all schools will hold annual review meetings on behalf of the LA and complete the appropriate paperwork for this process.